1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Sindh followed Bombay’s revenue system after annexation.

-99. The strategic importance of Sindh increased further after:
+99. The strategic importance of Sindh increased further after__________.

 A) 1849 annexation of Punjab